Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Gradient Dynamics in Dual-Task Learning

-The empirical behavior above suggests that stochastic switching between $\mathcal{L}_{\text{img}}$ and $\mathcal{L}_{\text{vid}}$ tends to reduce their gradient inner product.
-To provide some intuition, a proof in a simplified setting (in a local second-order/quadratic model) is provided in the supplement (Appendix~C).
+The empirical behavior above suggests that stochastic switching between $\mathcal{L}_{\text{img}}$ and $\mathcal{L}_{\text{vid}}$ tends to reduce their gradient inner product over training.
+For intuition, we provide a simplified analysis in the supplement (Appendix~C) based on a local second-order (quadratic) approximation.